-Specifying OutAll = TRUE causes SubDyn to output forces and moments at all of the joints (not internal nodes).
+Specifying OutAll = TRUE causes SubDyn to output forces and moments at all of the joints, (not internal nodes).
 That is, the static (elastic) and dynamic (inertia) components of the three forces and three moments at the end node of each member connected to a given joint are output for all joints.
 These outputs are included within the OutRootName.SD.out output file in addition to those directly specified through the output channels section below.

 If OutSwtch is set to one, outputs are sent to a file with the name OutRootName.SD.out.
-If OutSwtch is set to two, outputs are sent to the calling program (FAST) for writing in its main output file (not available in stand-alone mode).
+If OutSwtch is set to two, outputs are sent to the calling program (FAST) for writing.
 If OutSwtch is set to three, both file outputs occur.
 In stand-alone mode, setting OutSwtch to two results in no output file being produced.